 - Practice general safety every time you use epoxy primers as some are made of harsh chemicals.
 Wear protective gloves and masks to reduce your exposure to toxic fumes.

 Q: Can I use epoxy primer on bare metal?

 A: Most primers can be used on bare metal.
 However, if you are unsure about the product, read the manual to learn about its effectiveness.

 Q: Can I use epoxy primer on a bed liner?

 A: Yes, epoxy primer can be used on truck bed liners.
 Choose one that withstands extreme impact, is resistant to automotive chemicals, and adheres well to most truck surfaces.

 Q: Which is the best air spray gun tip to use?

 A: A 1.8mm tip is a good choice.
 Generally, thick primers work best with a 1.7mm to 2.2mm tip, while base coats work well with a 1.4mm to 1.6mm tip.

 For a glossy finish and easy application, we recommend the Speedokote 2-in-1 Primer.

-However, if you are looking for something that can work in saline environments, the budget-friendly Raptor Anti-Corrosive Epoxy Primer Kit is a must-have.
+However, if you are looking for something that can work in different environments, the budget-friendly SprayMax 2K Activated EPOXY Primer is a must-have.